What to do when a death occurs

 We can also arrange for the deceased to be repatriated from within the UK or internationally.

-Wherever the death takes place, the Medical Cause of Death Certificate can take three or more working days to produce.
+Wherever the death takes place, the MCCD can take three or more working days to produce.
 This is because the usual Doctor who treated the deceased is responsible for completing the form and that Doctor may not be in the hospital or surgery for a day or so.

 Local Hospital Bereavement Office telephone numbers are as follows: